Pantheon ad Lucem: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows which were theatrical to the point of verging on performance art.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.

 McQueen's personal fixations had a strong influence on his designs and shows.
 He drew on his love of film from the beginning of his career with his first commercial collection, Taxi Driver (Autumn/Winter 1993), named for the 1976 film by Martin Scorsese.
 He also had a lifelong fascination with space travel and aliens.
 Referring to the time- and space-travelling device from the science fiction show Doctor Who, he said: "If the TARDIS did exist, I'd be the first to buy one."
 His collections were often historicist, referencing and reworking historical narratives and concepts.

-From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own fashion house – head designer at French fashion house Givenchy.
+From October 1996 to October 2001, McQueen was – in addition to his responsibilities for his own fashion house – head designer at French fashion house Givenchy.
 In 2000, McQueen sold 51 per cent of his company to the Gucci Group, owned by French conglomerate PPR (now Kering), but retained creative control.
 During late 2003 and early 2004, McQueen was in tense negotiations with PPR management to replace the departing Tom Ford as creative director at Yves Saint Laurent (YSL), also owned by PPR.
-The negotiations broke down and McQueen did not take the job, publicly stating he wished to focus on his own label.
+The discussions broke down and McQueen did not take the job, publicly stating he wished to focus on his own label.